 So God personally descended, stirred up vernacular chaos, and the tower’s construction was ultimately abandoned.
 The place was named Babel, for their speech baffled each other’s ears, and brick eventually fell from brick.

-Thus Ham’s curse had begun, and the peoples of earth resumed their migration across the whole planet.
+Thus Ham’s curse had spread like a contagion amidst the development of the first civilization, so the peoples of earth resumed their migration across the whole planet.